jordynmindorff/Discord-JS-Boilerplate/README.md

 #### Privileged Gateway Intents

 This is a somewhat new concept for the discord API.
 All bots receive events through something called the "Gateway," which, for the most part, you don't need to worry about.
 However, in discord.js, we use "Intents" to declare what events we want our bots to access.
-For example, the `GUILD_MESSAGES` intent allows us to access the messages sent in guilds and recieve the `messageCreate` event.
+For example, the `MessageContent` intent allows us to access the messages sent in guilds and recieve the `messageCreate` event.

 Now, the decision here comes with the 'privileged' part.
 Some intents are called privileged because they grant access to potentially sensitive information.
-They are the `GUILD_PRESENCES` intent, and `GUILD_MEMBERS` intents.
+They are the `GuildPresences` intent, the `MessageContent` intent, and `GuildMembers` intents.
 If your bot will need to access this data, click the checkmarks next to them in the discord application panel where you configured/created your bot.
 Be aware, if your bot is in over 100 servers some day, you will need to get verification from discord to be allowed this access.

 Read a lot more about this topic written by much smarter and more knowledgeable people [here](https://discordjs.guide/popular-topics/intents.html#privileged-intents). **You will also want to read this to decide what intents to initialize the bot with in the `index.js` file.
 I gave it quite a few by default.**

+_A Warning:_ While I include text-based commands in this boilerplate, I do not recommend you make any substantial use of them for any new project.
+The only 'correct' way to make commands is now with slash-commands.
+If you intent to use text-based commands, you will _need_ the `MessageContent` privileged intent which isn't ideal.

 ### Setup / Install of Codebase